Flooding is considered to be one of Staffordshire's highest risks.

 - plan ahead and buy flood defences or sandbags from local DIY or builders merchants

 - move treasured possessions to a place of safety (an upstairs room)

-- make a plan, so you know what you will do/where you will go, if it does flood
+- make a personal or business flood plan, so you know what you will do/where you will go, if it does flood

 - River Trent - Drakelow (for Burton upon Trent) and Kings Bromley